 RBG'S ENVIRONMENTAL RESPONSIBILITIES

-The importance of LTNs as building blocks towards cleaner air for ALL
+The importance of traffic reduction schemes as building blocks towards cleaner air for ALL

 Tweets from Mayor Sadiq Khan below.
 Click 'play' to view LBC interview on 18th January 2022